ChrisChenMS/SmallTool_MIP/Readme.md

   false: Input the **mip** folder path.
 It's under the path of MIP\ \<App name>.EXE.

 Input the time range you want to filter the log.
 It could be **date** or **time**.
-Please notice if we input date, the time range will be "date 12:00:00 AM":
+Please notice if you input date, the time will be "date 12:00:00 AM":

 ![bootstrap](./Image/TimeRange.png)